Gradient Descent Finds the Cubic-Regularized Non-Convex Newton Step: Introduction

-There is a large literature on the quadratic trust region problem~\cite{ConnGoTo00, GouldLuRoTo99, GouldRoTh10, ErwayGi09}, where one replaces the regularizer $(\rho/3)\norm{x}^3$ with the constraint $\norm{x} \le R$; we give only a necessarily limited overview.
-Classical low complexity methods for this problem include subspace methods and the Steihaug-Toint truncated conjugate gradient method; we know of no convergence guarantees in either case. \citet{TaoAn98} give an analysis of projected gradient descent with a restart scheme that guarantees convergence to the global minimum; however, the number of restarts may be proportional to problem dimension, suggesting potential difficulties for large-scale problems.
+Work on the cubic-regularized problem~\eqref{eq:problem} parallels and draws from the literature on the quadratic trust region problem~\cite{ConnGoTo00, GouldLuRoTo99, GouldRoTh10, ErwayGi09}, where one replaces the regularizer $(\rho/3)\norm{x}^3$ with the constraint $\norm{x} \le R$.
+Here too, exact solutions are available but scale poorly with dimension, and leading matrix-free solvers include the Steihaug-Toint truncated conjugate gradient method and GLTR, a Lanczos-based subspace method~\cite{GouldLuRoTo99}. \citet{TaoAn98} give an analysis of projected gradient descent with a restart scheme that guarantees convergence to the global minimum; however, the number of restarts may be proportional to problem dimension, suggesting potential difficulties for large-scale problems.~\citet{BeckVa18} show convergence to the global minimum for a family of simple first-order methods that includes projected gradient descent.
+None of these works provides a dimension-free bound on the number of iterations required to solve the subproblem to $\eps$ accuracy.

-More recently, Hazan and Koren~\cite{HazanKo16} give a first-order method that solves the trust-region problem with an accelerated rate.
-They find an $\eps$-suboptimal point for the trust region problem in $O(1/\sqrt{\eps})$ matrix-vector multiplies (ignoring logarithmic factors and problem-dependent constants) by reducing the trust-region problem to a sequence of approximate eigenvector problems. \citet{Ho-NguyenKi16} provide a different perspective, showing how a single eigenvector calculation can be used to reformulate the non-convex quadratic trust region problem into a convex QCQP, efficiently solvable with first-order methods.
+\citet{HazanKo16} address this issue, giving a first-order method that solves the trust-region problem with an accelerated, nearly dimension-free rate.
+They find an $\eps$-suboptimal point for the trust region problem in $\wt{O}(1/\sqrt{\eps})$ matrix-vector multiplies by reducing the trust-region problem to a sequence of approximate eigenvector problems. \citet{Ho-NguyenKi16} provide a different perspective, showing how a single eigenvector calculation can be used to reformulate the non-convex quadratic trust region problem into a convex QCQP, efficiently solvable with first-order methods.